 The treble boats of a liveliness that contained a balance that some other cartridges still have not managed to find.
 In conclusion, the treble is pleasantly present, clear, and solid without being too much or shrill.

 The bass was the last and best sound I tested.
 Before testing, I hoped it would have a very noticeable and yet measured presence.
 I wanted it to have a punch that would cover up for the slight inadequacies of the treble.

 I was very happy with the results.
 It gave out a deep and noticeable presence- just like I wanted.
 It was there in the background with just the right amount of force.
 The bass is very well defined.
 It packs quite a punch which makes it amazing for songs with heavy bass presence.
 The impact is definitely very visible.
 It has enough depth and icings the cake beautifully.
 If your record features a bass guitar or drums, you’re in for a treat.

 The mix was amazing.
 Each sound is predominant.
 No sound is overshadowed.
 Neither is any put in the spotlight ahead of the others.
 It blends beautifully and is balanced.
 It gives a clean and neat overall sound.

-The ORTOFON OM20 phono cartridge is definitely worthy of attention.
+The Ortofon om 20 phono cartridge is definitely worthy of attention.
 When used right, ortofon super om 20 delivers beautifully more than super om 10.

 If you use records frequently, you’ll know that while the sound is the most important part of phono cartridges, other things matter.
 We’ll consider the pros and cons in our next segments.

-Despite the fact that it is slightly more expensive than average especially as it is not so wildly available, it is still a great buy.
-I’d rate the ORTOFON OM20 an 8.
+Despite the fact that it is slightly more expensive than average especially as it is not so wildly available, it is still agreat buy.
+I’d rate the ORTOFON OM20 an 8 from the om series.
 I would recommend this phono cartridge.
-You will definitely appreciate the balance that the sounds possess.
+Check through You will definitely appreciate the balance that the sounds possess.
 There is enough representation without any overshadowing.